-Section 6: Outreach, 2605(b)(3) - Assurance 3, 2605(c)(3)(A) 6.1 Select all outreach activities that you conduct that are designed to assure that eligible households are made aware of all LIHEAP assistance available: ✓ Place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc. Publish articles in local newspapers or broadcast media announcements. ✓ Include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance.
-Mass mailing(s) to prior-year LIHEAP recipients.
-Inform low income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs.
-Execute interagency agreements with other low-income program offices to perform outreach to target groups.
-Other (specify): As social media is becoming more mainstream, some CAAs are using this platform to inform the public of LIHEAP as well as other programs that they have available.
-Other forms of media such as radio and television adds that run on a schedule are used.
+Section 6: Outreach, 2605(b)(3) - Assurance 3, 2605(c)(3)(A) 6.1 Select all outreach activities that you conduct that are designed to assure that eligible households are made aware of all LIHEAP assistance available: Place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc. Publish articles in local newspapers or broadcast media announcements. ✓ Include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance.
+Mass mailing(s) to prior-year LIHEAP recipients. ✓ Inform low income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs.
+Execute interagency agreements with other low-income program offices to perform outreach to target groups. ✓ Other (specify): As social media is becoming more mainstream, some CAAs are using this platform to inform the public of LIHEAP as well as other programs that they have available.
+Other forms of media such as radio and television adds that run on a schedule are used and will be expanded.
+OSI intends to enter into a partnership with the NH Electric Assistance Program to expand our social media presence.
 CAAs regularly attend community fairs (education, health, utility, etc.) to ensure that LIHEAP information is reaching the public.

 Some NH School Administration Units now contact parents via list serve e-mail to distribute "winter resource guides" in which local agencies will provide their LIHEAP brochures and fliers to reach parents/guardians.

-Many CAAs have food pantrys.
+Many CAAs have food pantries.
 Some are strategically placed near their LIHEAP outreach office and will see clients on a walk-in basis or will make LIHEAP appointments in conjunction with the food pantry appointment.